What is dialysis?

 Peritoneal dialysis enables you to have more freedom because you do not have to go to a dialysis center.
 You can do this yourself at home and even at work.
 There are two types of this kind of dialysis: continuous ambulatory peritoneal dialysis (CAPD) and continuous cycling peritoneal dialysis (CCPD).

 The process of filling and emptying the fluid is called an exchange.
 It usually takes about 30 to 40 minutes to complete.
+The PD fluid dwells within the abdomen for several hours during an exchange.
 How often you must do this depends on your condition, but it is generally done four times a day.
 CAPD does not use a machine, so you can walk around while you are having the treatment.

-- Continuous cycling peritoneal dialysis — CCPD still uses a machine, called a cycler, which fills and drains the solution from your body.
+Continuous cycling peritoneal dialysis — CCPD still uses a machine, called a cycler, which fills and drains the solution from your body.
 The benefit of this type of dialysis is that you can do it while you are sleeping, which frees up your day for school or work.
-You usually do CCPD for six to eight hours three times a week.
+You usually do CCPD for six to eight hours 5 to 7 times a week.